Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Webmaster - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240128211456.png)

 In a nutshell, what it does, it creates a *nginx.conf* file in the `/tmp` directory, sets the `user` as `root`, establishes some capabilities of the server, then, **starts an http server on the root directory**.
-After that, it launches *nginx* with `sudo` privileges and the config file it just created and shows the contents of the `/etc/passwd` directory.
+After that, it launches *nginx* with `sudo` privileges with the config file it just created and shows the contents of the `/etc/passwd` directory.

 Now, I adapted this script for what I need from this machine, so, I did this: